 The value of a physical ETF investment can rise and fall daily,

-usually in line with the index that the ETF is attempting to
+usually in line with the index it is tracking.

-Here are some of the features you'll need to know before you
+Here are some tips on what to look for before you invest.

 Check the price

-You can check if the ETF is fairly priced before you trade by
+You can check if the ETF is fairly priced by comparing the offer

-comparing the offer price (if you're buying) or the bid price (if
+price (if you're buying) or the bid price (if you're selling)

-you're selling) quoted by a broker with the latest NAV information
+quoted by a broker, with the latest net asset value (NAV)

 Many ETF issuers provide NAV updates in 'real-time'.
 These real